Diversity

 dumpling

-Participate in asynchronous discussion
+Participate in work discussions

 For a lightweight way to learn and discuss, Bonusly likes to post a prompt in the beginning of the week—typically a short video or article—with some questions to get everyone thinking.
 Team members are free to discuss and chat about what was striking, surprising, or new to them.